Chas McCormick Preview, Player Props: Astros vs. Red Sox

-Chas McCormick, with a slugging percentage of .409 in his past 10 games -- including two home runs -- will be in action for the Houston Astros against the Boston Red Sox, with Chris Sale on the mound, August 28 at 7:10 PM ET.
+Chas McCormick, with a slugging percentage of .422 in his past 10 games -- including two home runs -- will be in action for the Houston Astros against the Boston Red Sox, with Brayan Bello on the mound, August 29 at 7:10 PM ET.

-In his most recent appearance, he strung together three hits (going 3-for-6 with a double and an RBI) against the Tigers.
+In his last appearance, he went 1-for-4 with an RBI against the Red Sox.

 Chas McCormick Game Info & Props vs. the Red Sox